betaflight/betaflight/docs/Rx.md

 XG14 14ch DMSS System w/RG731BX XBus Receiver
 http://www.jramericas.com/233794/JRP00631/

 There exist a remote receiver made for small BNF-models like the Align T-Rex 150 helicopter.
-The code also supports using the Align DMSS RJ01 receiver directly with the cleanflight software.
+The code also supports using the Align DMSS RJ01 receiver directly with the INAV software.
 To use this receiver you must power it with 3V from the hardware, and then connect the serial line as other serial RX receivers.
 In order for this receiver to work, you need to specify the XBUS_MODE_B_RJ01 for serialrx_provider.
 Note that you need to set your radio mode for XBUS "MODE B" also for this receiver to work.
 Receiver name: Align DMSS RJ01 (HER15001)